RosinskaK/autoskup_c/README.md

 # Auto Skup - commercial project
 Commercial project for a trading company.
+Due to the commercial nature of the project, the original project file is located in a private repository.
+Here you can find screenshots of the created website and basic information about it.

 ✅If you would like to learn more about this project, please contact me directly on GitHub or via email: rosinska.eu@gmail.com